 - Your supervisor’s name

-- The institution and department
+- Your institution and department

-- Introduce the topic
+- Introduce your topic

-- Give background and context
+- Give necessary background and context

-- Outline your problem statement and research question(s)
+- Outline your problem statement and research questions

-- What is missing from current knowledge?
+- What is missing from this current knowledge

-- What new insights will your research contribute?
+- What new insights your research will contribute

-- Why is this research worth doing?
+- Why you believe this research is worth doing

 Research design and methods

-Implications and contribution to knowledge
+Contribution to knowledge

-To finish your proposal on a strong note, you can explore the potential implications of the research for theory or practice, and emphasize again what you aim to contribute to existing knowledge on the topic.
-For example, your results might have implications for:
+To finish your proposal on a strong note, explore the potential implications of your research for your field.
+Emphasize again what you aim to contribute and why it matters.

-- Informing policy objectives
+- Informing policymaking decisions

 - Strengthening a theory or model

-- Challenging popular or scientific assumptions
+- Challenging popular or scientific beliefs

-- Creating a basis for further research
+- Creating a basis for future research

 |1.
 Background research and literature review||